The Burn of Columbia Valley AVA

 The Burn of Columbia Valley is an American Viticultural Area (AVA) located within Klickitat County in south-central Washington on the north banks of the Columbia River along the Oregon state border.
-The Burn of Columbia Valley was established by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on July 17, 2021, after reviewing a petition received from Kevin Corliss, Vice President of Vineyards for Ste.
-Michelle Wine Estates, Joan R. Davenport, Professor of Soil Sciences at Washington State University, and John Derrick, Vice President of Operations for Mercer Ranches, Inc., proposing “The Burn of Columbia Valley” viticultural area.
-The appellation, known colloquially as “The Burn,” encompasses about 16870 acre where 3 commercial vineyards cultivate approximately 1261 acre as many Washington wineries source grapes from here.
-The state's 18th AVA lies entirely within the vast Columbia Valley appellation and stands alone between the Columbia Gorge and the Horse Heaven Hills viticultural areas.
+It was established as the nation's 255^{th} and the state's eighteenth appellation on June 17, 2021 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing a petition received from Kevin Corliss, Vice President of Vineyards for Ste.
+Michelle Wine Estates, Joan R. Davenport, Professor of Soil Sciences at Washington State University, and John Derrick, Vice President of Operations for Mercer Ranches, Inc., proposing the viticultural area named "The Burn of Columbia Valley" The appellation, known colloquially as "The Burn," encompasses about 16870 acre where three commercial vineyards cultivate approximately 1261 acre as many Washington wineries source grapes from here.
+The Burn lies entirely within the vast Columbia Valley appellation and stands alone between the Columbia Gorge and the Horse Heaven Hills viticultural areas.
 The distinguishing features of The Burn of Columbia Valley are its soils, climate, and topography.

-Name
+Name Evidence

 There is no exact consensus on where the name "The Burn" originated, although it has been used in reference to the area for generations.
 "The Burn" may refer to a local legend where early settlers set clearing fires to the benchland every Fall and rejuvenate the native springtime grasses for their horses.

-“The name "The Burn" not only has a bit of legend behind it, but also historical name evidence,” said petitioner Kevin Corliss.
-“For example, in the early 1900s, mail was delivered from the SP&S Railway station in Sundale, WA, to this area with the designation "The Burn."
+"The name "The Burn" not only has a bit of legend behind it, but also historical name evidence," said petitioner Kevin Corliss.
+"For example, in the early 1900s, mail was delivered from the SP&S Railway station in Sundale, Washington, to this area with the designation "The Burn."
 Additionally, the USGS online map continues to call this area "The Burn."
 It may also be based on the Gaelic, German, and English-inspired use of the term "burn", as in "Bannockburn" or "born," as in "Padderborn" or "bourne," as in "Melbourne" to refer to a stream or a river, respectively.